Million Worker March: Demands

 Organizers called for universal health care, a national living wage, guaranteed pensions for all working people, an end to the outsourcing of jobs overseas, a repeal of the Patriot Act, increased funding for public education, free mass transit in every city, a reduction of the military budget and cancellation of pro-corporation pacts.

 Participants

 The movement invited all working-class people to come to Washington, D.C.
 The leaders claimed a sense of urgency to solve problems that plagued working families immediately instead of idly waiting for the end of the George W. Bush administration.
 Many participants carried signs with slogans like, "Bush lied, thousands died" and "More money for jobs, not war".

+Context and Direction

+Some sources speak of a disagreement between the organizers of the Million Worker March and the official leadership of the labor unions, especially the AFL-CIO.
+This suggests that the movement was more than just a routine event, but rather an independent labor movement with a specific program that even went against the positions of the union leadership.
+Critics and sections of the official labor movement, such as the AFL-CIO, refused to commit resources and official support to the march, believing that the union's energy should be used for other political purposes.

+Historical Review and Ideological Roots

+Many followers of the march have described it as a continuation of the labor protests of previous decades, as well as inspired by civil and protest movements—with a focus on protesting economic policies, globalization, and wars.

+Confrontation with Official Union and AFL-CIO Leadership

+While planning for the March, the AFL-CIO leadership officially instructed members not to support or fund the march, and this opposition reflects some of the internal tensions within the labor movement at the time.